ShawnWolgu/snplot/README.md

 - support a simple interactive UI based on custom_tkinter
 - support line mark data
 - support mark data with errorbar
+- support mark data with color (filled or unfilled)
 - Add config save and load buttons in UI